Lacrymology/states/test/doc/units.rst

 execution of test units.
 Or work around limitation of testing environments.

 There is a special pillar key ``__test__`` so to ``True`` that is always defined during test execution.
-See :doc:`pillar` for additional details.
+See :doc:`/doc/pillar` for additional details.

 You can use the following condition::